 - Present a good attitude and be a good sport.
 If you're not selected for a lead role, accept any part you are offered.
 This is how you learn and grow.
 Give the cast an opportunity to get to know and like you.
 This is always a plus for a later audition.

 Preparation is the Key to a Successful Audition

 Six Tips to Help You Land That Audition

 One of the most important steps you must take before you audition for musical theater is:

 - Make sure you are familiar with the musical.
-You will do a better job at the audition if you study the story or watch it on a DVD.
+You'll do a better job at the audition if you study the story or watch it on a DVD.
 The musical itself may be slightly different than the movie but at least you will be familiar with it.
 You will also know which part you want to go out for.
 Also, knowing the musical helps to give you more self-confidence during your audition.
-Check your local library for CD's or DVDs as well as youtube.com.
+Check your local library for CDs or DVDs as well as You tube.com.